Splunk

 Useful starting queries:

 Send events to an existing Splunk deployment.
-No Docker, no app install — just configure the HEC sink.
+No Docker, no app install — just configure the logs-only HEC destination.

 defenseclaw setup splunk --enterprise \